-The Hampshire Voluntary Sector Network is a ‘network of networks’.
-It brings together representatives from a range of voluntary sector networks.
+The Hampshire Leadership Forum (HLF) is a ‘network of networks’.
+It brings together representatives from a range of not-for-profit sector networks.

-Action Hampshire provides secretariat support to the Hampshire Voluntary Sector Consortium (HVSC), and our Chief Executive, Sue Dovey, is the Chair.
+Action Hampshire provides secretariat support to the Hampshire Leadership Forum (not-for-profit), and our Chief Executive, Sue Dovey, is the Chair.

 It is recognised by Hampshire’s public sector bodies as the mechanism for engagement with the not-for-profit sector and is regularly attended by representatives from Hampshire County Council.

-The Consortium arranges the selection of not-for-profit sector representatives for key partnerships such as the Hampshire Partnership and the Hampshire Health & Wellbeing Board.
+The Forum arranges the selection of not-for-profit sector representatives for key partnerships such as the Hampshire Partnership and the Hampshire Health & Wellbeing Board.

 Julie Amies is the CEO of Energise Me.
 Energise Me is an independent charity that exists to beat inactivity.
 Evidence shows that even a small amount of regular physical activity or sport can make a significant difference to the wellbeing of the people and the communities we serve.